Ron Francis: Playing career

+Francis missed the first nine games of the season as a free agent.
+Three weeks into the season, Francis and the Penguins came to an agreement that would see him sign a five-year deal worth $4.1 million.
 Francis was indispensable the following year, as Pittsburgh repeated as champions, in leading the team during the absence of Lemieux in the 1992 playoffs – and in scoring the Cup-clinching goal against the Chicago Blackhawks.
 At the same time, the trade that brought him to Pittsburgh is considered to be one of the most one-sided trades in NHL history (though The Hockey News suggested that Hartford had gotten the better end of the trade at the time); the players Hartford acquired never approached the numbers or impact Francis produced there or with Pittsburgh.
-Francis would spend seven seasons in Pittsburgh, captaining the team twice, and becoming the first Penguin to win the Selke Trophy in 1995.
+Francis would spend seven seasons in Pittsburgh, captaining the team twice, and becoming the first Penguin to win the Selke Trophy after the season, which he did while winning the Lady Byng Trophy with 48 assists in 44 games of the strike-shortened season.
+Francis had his best season in points with the season, recording a league-leading 92 assists for 119 points.

-Francis returned to his original organization as a free agent for 1998–99, signing with the Carolina Hurricanes (who had moved from Hartford the previous season).
-He spent the next 5.5 seasons padding his franchise records.
-He still ranks first all-time in Whalers/Hurricanes history in points, goals, assists and games played.
-At the time of his retirement, his 1,175 points were more than double those of then-runner up Kevin Dineen.
-He captained the Hurricanes to a surprise appearance in the 2002 Stanley Cup Finals and scored the winning goal for the Hurricanes in overtime of Game 1, before losing to the Detroit Red Wings in five games.
+With no offer coming from the Penguins in the 1998 offseason, Francis returned to his original organization as a free agent for the season, signing with the Carolina Hurricanes, who had moved from Hartford the previous season on a four-year deal worth over $20 million.
+He would play for nearly six seasons with the Hurricanes.
+He captained the Hurricanes to a surprise appearance in the 2002 Stanley Cup Final and scored the winning goal for the Hurricanes in overtime of game one, before losing the next four games and the series to the heavily favoured Detroit Red Wings.

-Francis finished his career with a brief stint with the Toronto Maple Leafs, traded there by the Hurricanes in March 2004 to allow him one last run at the Stanley Cup.
-He retired from the NHL before the 2005–06 season and assumed a position with the Raleigh Youth Hockey Association.